We’ve never paid to use the Internet while travelling.

 We rely on Internet access for reviewing; booking accommodation; organising travel and attractions; translation; currency conversion; keeping calendars; social media; and calling home.

-But, the Mobile Data setting on our iPhone and iPad is switched off and we rely solely on wifi – making sure that we stick strictly to a few basic rules.
+But, for most of the time, the Mobile Data setting on our iPhone and iPad is switched off and we rely solely on wifi – making sure that we stick strictly to a few basic rules.

 How do we do it?

 Firstly, we try to only book accommodation that offers free wifi.
 In the past, it wasn’t easy – but things have changed dramatically in recent years.

 We also make a concerted effort to work out in advance where free wifi hotspots are located.

 One good way of doing this is to download and use the Wi-fi Finder App.